sadafAsh/StatePattern/README.md

    There is JUnit Test also present for all "State Pattern"  and test coverage are 100% successful by jacoco reports.

-   The  Junit Test is done of all the entities in  "Singleton Pattern" project and test coverage is 100% successful in jacoco report.

     SONARQUBE :